 According to Naranjo, VEMP amplitudes are increased by threat and fear (Naranjo et al, 2016) showing that there are also other inputs to consider.
 The implication is that cVEMPs are not simple saccule reflexes, but have multiple inputs.

-So overall, things are messy.
+So overall, things are very very messy.
 It is fairly reasonable to assume that the main source of the cVEMPs in normal people is the saccule.
 It is probably not correct to assume this is the case for patients with ear disease, and due to this, it is also not safe to assume that VEMP wiring is as simple as shown in figure 2 above in all cases.

 According to Oh et al (2016), the cVEMPs are mediated by the vestibular nuclei and uncrossed medial vestibulospinal tract descending in the lower brainstem and spinal cord.
 Therefore, lesions involving the vestibular nuclei can present abnormalities of cVEMPs and medullary lesions involving the descending MLF or the spinal accessory nucleus impair cVEMPs.